benibela/moodle-tools/README.md

        $2            -> additional options (url encoded or JSON)

+### choice-report.sh

+Print the results of a choice activity, sorted by first name (results in the moodle are unsorted)

+    Input:
+      $1       -> Id

 ### common.sh

 Loads the moodle configuration, user and password, xidel path.
 Used internally by every other script